Customizing Quick Reports

 Locate the Quick Report .htm and .rtf files.
 The .htm file is the form, and the .rtf file is the associated report (Figure 1).

-A PC File Explorer dialog displaying the Quick Report files.
+A PC File Explorer dialog displaying the Quick Report files for the VibrationVIEW Shock test module.

 Figure 1.
-Quick Report files in the PC’s local drive.
+Quick Report files on the PC’s local drive.

 Step 2

-Right-click on the .htm file and select Open with > Notepad to edit the current .htm file (Figure 2).
+Right-click on the .htm file and select Open with > Notepad to edit the current form template (Figure 2).

 Figure 2.
 The Quick Report .htm file in the Notepad program.